huibingwang/PAL/README.md

 This repository contains the code for our paper [Unsupervised Vehicle Re-identification with Progressive Adaptation]).

 ### 1.Train the reID model in source domain.
 We have provided the pretrained model [data/pretrained_model.mat].
+You can click to [Download](https://1drv.ms/u/s!AufmTFpX_6Ttaq1UfQhf64VwuEM?e=zj3tBf) and put the file in the data directory.
 The model is trained on VehicleID dataset.
+We also provide a file [models/net-epoch-50.mat] that you can [Download](https://1drv.ms/u/s!AufmTFpX_6Tta9K0hmdOn4Ra_gY?e=uFVc8D) and put in the model directory.

 ### 2.Generate Pseudo Images (CycleGAN)
 The second stage is to generate fake images by Cycle.